 The Special Needs Alliance (SNA) is a national organization comprised of attorneys committed to the practice of disability and public benefits law.
 Individuals with disabilities, their families and their advisors rely on the SNA to connect them with nearby attorneys who focus their practices in the disability law arena.

 The SNA is an invitation-only organization.
 SNA membership is based on a combination of relevant legal experience in the disability and elder law fields, direct family experience with disability, active participation with national, state and local disability advocacy organizations, and professional reputation.
-As a result, an SNA member will have an average of 18 years of relevant legal experience, with no member having practiced law for less than 10 years.
-The majority have been certified as Elder Law Attorneys (CELAs) by the National Elder Law Foundation, the certifying entity for the National Academy of Elder Law Attorneys (NAELA).
+As a result, an SNA member will have an average of 18 years of relevant legal experience, with no member having practiced law for less than 5 years.
+Many have been certified as Elder Law Attorneys (CELAs) by the National Elder Law Foundation, the certifying entity for the National Academy of Elder Law Attorneys (NAELA).

 The mission of the SNA is to maintain a professional organization of attorneys skilled in the complex areas of public entitlements, estate, trust and tax planning, and legal issues involving individuals with physical and cognitive disabilities.